 It is not fair, does not work at all for those of us who live here.

-Please know many of us have nothing against bicyclists, my son is a bicyclist; however there is just no room to have bike lanes in either one of these streets.
+Please know many of us have nothing against bicyclists, my son is a bicyclist; however there is just room to have bike lanes in either one of these streets.
 Streets are too small, not enough parking, and homeowners are continually feeling put upon.
-We are asking our Councillor, Street Street Stree
+We are asking our Councillor, to hear our plea, our concern and stan strong for us.
+Thank you.